88DragonShadow/MKWii-Item-Size-Code-Generator-v1.0/README.md

 ## Item Size Code Generator v1.0
-This portable tool type keygen allow generate quickly the codes of [Item Size, Growing Items and Shadow Size Modifier](https://pastebin.com/q28cQCv7) the codes will be generated in a notepad and can save it anywhere on your pc, the tool has the availability of generating codes for all regions and you can choose all the items that are available in the game Mario Kart Wii.
+This portable tool type keygen allow generate quickly the codes of [Item Size, Growing Items and Shadow Size Modifier](https://pastebin.com/q28cQCv7), the codes will be generated in a notepad and can save it anywhere on your PC, the tool has the availability of generating codes for all regions and you can choose all the items that are available in the game Mario Kart Wii.

 ## Design
 The design is based on Dry Bowser and includes a custom cursor, snow effects and background music.